 Do Not Shoot Bears Accompanied by Cubs

-It is important that hunters take precautions to avoid harvesting sows accompanied by cubs.
+For the wellbeing of Vermont’s bears, it is important that hunters take precautions to avoid harvesting sows accompanied by cubs.
 Follow these steps to increase the likelihood that you will correctly identify bear family groups:

 - Be patient.
 Family groups may not always be within sight of each other, but members will be nearby.
 Take time to observe a bear to determine it is alone before harvesting.
 Select a shooting location that offers views of the surrounding area to increase the chance of observing potential cubs.